 2. Camping La Focetta 1 km from Sant' Alessio Siculo, with the beach practically at your door step.
 La Focetta Sicula is the place for your next couple trip.
 Not only did couples that visited the site rate it 9.4 for a two person trip, it also is rated for the best value in SantʼAlessio Siculo!

 Contrada Siena, 40, 98030 Sant'Alessio Siculo ME, Italy

 3. Campeggio La Timpa Close to Catania, this campsite is ideal for your next holiday as it is open all year around.
 Located between the fishing village of S.Maria La Scala and the nature reserve La Timpa.
-With a private beach over the most beautiful seas of the island, and dipped in the great garden of lemons and typical flowers of Mediterranean.
+With a private beach over the most beautiful waters of the island, and accompanied by a great garden of lemons and typical flowers of Mediterranean.

 Price starts from £8 per night

 Via Santa Maria la Scala, 25, 95024 Acireale CT, Italy